Congratulations 2026-2027 Board of Governors!

 i.
 Serves as custodian of the MSC permanent records and maintains the records and documents and special reports for three (3) years.

 ii.
 Maintains an inventory list of all MSC properties.
+This shall include inventory maintained by the MSC Thrift Store and Cinderella’s Boutique.

 iii.
 Receives and files all written reports from Committees and Chairs.